svoop/rodbot/README.md

 This requires the [debug gem](https://rubygems.org/gems/debug) and adds the ability to set breakpoints with `debugger`.

-You can also start single services in the background:
+Here's how to start single services in the background:

 ```
 rodbot start app --daemonize
 ```

-However, it's not particularly useful unless you start all services at once.
-In fact, it's even mandatory in this case, so you don't have to mentioe `--daemonize` explicitly:
+You can also start all services at once in which case the services must run in the background and therefore the `--daemonize` is implied and may be omitted:

 ```
 rodbot start
 ```

-Finally, to start all running Rodbot services:
+Finally, to stop all running Rodbot services:

 ```
 rodbot stop